 Baking soda is an alkaline substance and will remove latex paint from different surfaces, such as metal or wood, without damaging them.

 To remove latex paint with baking soda, do the following things.

 - Fill Water in a Pan – First, fill a pan with water and heat it until it starts to boil.

 - Add Baking Soda – Add ¼ cup of baking soda to the boiled water.
 Let the baking soda settle down at the bottom of the pan, no need to stir it in water.
 After mixing water with baking soda, you have to heat the mixture.

 - Dip a Cloth – Dip a cloth into the mixture.
 Use the cloth to apply the mixture over the paint.
 Leave the mixture for 15 minutes before scraping the coating.

 - Re-scrape – If some parts of the finish don’t come off, use a regular toothbrush to scrape them off.

-Rubbing alcohol is a natural paint remover.
-It will break the bond between the particles and liquefy the coating.
-Once the coating is liquefied, you can wipe or scrape it off.
+You can use Rubbing alcohol (or isopropyl alcohol) to remove latex paint.
+Rubbing alcohol will break the bond between the particles and liquefy the coating, making it easier to wipe or scrape it off.

 - Pour rubbing alcohol directly into the finish.